-GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity. educational opportunities because of a person's gende-related identity, SEXUAL_ORIENTATION - This category prevents denial of equal appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived widowed, or divorced.
+OENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, appearance, expression or behavior, regardless of the individual's assigned sex at widowed, or divorced.

-GENETIC INFORMATION (GINA) - This category prevents denied of SOCIAL AND FAMILY BACKGROUND - This category prevents denied equal employment and/or harassment because of a person's genetic information, it of employment and/or educational opportunities because of a person's socioisures that individuals are not beated differently because of genetic information.
+This category prevents denial of SOCIAL GENETIC INFORMATION (GINA) ent because of a person's genetic information; it nt and/or hard ensures that individuals are not beated differently because of genetic information.

-IC PREFERENCE - This category prevents denial of and/or educational opportunities because of the language a person LINGUISTIC speaks.
+LINGUISTIC PREFERENCE - This category prevents denial of employment and/or educational opportunities because of the language a person